JTarball/hyroxwebsite/site/content/post/how-to-structure-your-hyrox-training.md

 If you are more seasoned athlete or have a good base you might be able to do 5 days a week.

 In an ideal world you would run AM and perform your workouts in PM allowing you to do attack both components during your 12-16 week cycle.
 This is a strong ask for most people because of time and general fatigue but it's good to understand it so you can experiment with it.
-Perhaps runnng at 5:30am everyday is easy and you just need to drop you intensity to have the energy needed for a PM workout.
+Perhaps running at 5:30am everyday is easy and you just need to drop you intensity to have the energy needed for a PM workout.

 Here are some examples from other trainers/athletes.
 Use them as a guide but remember everyone is different and at different stages of their fitness journey.